Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/Assets/README.md

     - Mesh Swaps are currently not implemented in VarianceAPI, as such, the Armored Beetle doesnt have it's meshswap.

 ## Changelog
+'0.0.3'

+- Added back the following Variants:

+	* Spectral Jellyfish

+	* M.O.A.J.

+		- Uses the Suffix "- MOAJ" to accomodate the new VariantOverrideName system.

+	* Cursed Jellyfish

+	* Infernal Wisp

+	* Almost-But-Not-Quite-Great Wisp

+		- Now uses the prefix "Almost-Great" to accomodate the new VariantOverrideName.

+- Now uses VariantMaterialGrabber to reduce the AssetBundle's file size to 64 kilobites! :O

+- Fixed issue in manifest stating wrong version of VarianceAPI.

 '0.0.2'

 - Added back the following variants: